 Figure 1: Core Tangible Value Augmented by Intangible Value Split into Marketing- and Logistics-Led Aspects

 Marketing and logistics need to work in harmony to:

-- Deliver within current organisational capability;
+- Deliver within current organizational capability;

 This harmony will help the organization remain competitive or ideally become more competitive.
 It aids the organization in avoiding a major cause of losing customers: over-promising and under-delivering.